 Transparency is weaker in the apparel industry than it should be—which is why we make it a requirement of our certification.
 Your business must share its social and environmental mission on its website.
 For each individual product, the country of manufacture should be clearly visible.
 If all products come from the same country, that should be disclosed on the front page.
 Your business must also be transparent in its supply chain, including sub-contracting, and be committed to the continuous improvement of sustainable labor practices.

 Customers are increasingly interested in the people behind the product.
 According to Harvard Business Review, customers prefer products that are handmade or can see the person behind the product; compared to mass automation, the presence of a human signals intent, meaning, and effort.

 In a sea of businesses claiming to be “conscious" or "natura," it’s hard for the average consumer to weed out the green from the greenwashed.
 Third-party certifications demonstrate that your business has withstood the vetting of an outside body and come out as a truly socially and environmentally responsible business.
 With certification, your customers will know your business has the credentials to back up claims of environmental and social responsibility—and they’ll wear your values on their sleeves.

 While these requirements are comprehensive, they are not definite.
 We love seeing businesses exceed these standards and take steps beyond certification to be even greener.
 In addition, our certification analyzes business practices and not individual products.
 We believe a sustainable future is also an ethical one and ensure the businesses that earn our certification reflect that.

-If you believe you meet these criteria, you can view the full requirements for Apparel businesses at our Apparel certification standard and begin the process of becoming a member.
+If you believe you meet these criteria, you can view the full requirements for Apparel businesses at our Apparel certification standard and begin the process of becoming a member and official sustainable business.